- UNSW

 Related links

-- PIAC
+- PIAC, opens in a new window

-- National LGBTI Health Alliance
+- National LGBTI Health Alliance, opens in a new window

-- Research: The Impact of Institutional Discrimination on Psychiatric Disorders in Lesbian, Gay, and Bisexual Populations: A Prospective Study
+- Research: The Impact of Institutional Discrimination on Psychiatric Disorders in Lesbian, Gay, and Bisexual Populations: A Prospective Study, opens in a new window

 Submissions and resources to get involved

-- Equality Australia - freedom from discrimination
+- Equality Australia - freedom from discrimination, opens in a new window

-- National LGBTI Health Alliance - submission: religious discrimination bill second exposure draft
+- National LGBTI Health Alliance - submission: religious discrimination bill second exposure draft, opens in a new window

-- PIAC - religious freedom
+- PIAC - religious freedom, opens in a new window

-- Australian Human Rights Commission - religious freedom bills
+- Australian Human Rights Commission - religious freedom bills, opens in a new window

 Find your electorate and MP

-S5 SpeakEasy Ep 3: The Sex (& Drugs) Lecture 2020
+SpeakEasy S5 Ep3: The Sex (& Drugs) Lecture 2020, opens in a new window

 In this episode, Carla and Annie speak with Dr Kerryn Drysdale from the UNSW Centre for Social Research in Health about the recently presented 4th annual Sex Lecture drawing on insights from the Crystal Pleasures and Sex between Men research project on gay, bisexual and queer men who use crystal methamphetamine for sex.
 The lecture was co-presented by Dr Max Hopwood with an introduction from Emeritus Professor Gary W. Dowsett and included an expert panel of discussants.